zanmangloopy88/LLM-PDF-Chatbot/README.md

 5. Make minor changes to the code, save and then run your app again to see what happens.

 ## Challenges
-- Apply what you discovered working on your first LLM app to enhance the behaviour of the chatbot.
+- Refer to the Cohere [Chat documentation](https://docs.cohere.com/reference/chat) for clues on how to enhance the behaviour of the chatbot.
 - [Complete 'Module 4: Deployment' of the LLMU course on Cohere.com](https://docs.cohere.com/docs/intro-deployment) to create a different kind of LLM powered app with Cohere and Streamlit.
 - Read the [Streamlit Basics guide](https://docs.streamlit.io/get-started/fundamentals/main-concepts) for clues to help you extend the UI of this app further.